 Where guideline values are unavailable from these sources for the screening parameters, alternate appropriate sources will be referenced (e.g. CCME, 2022c; BC CSR, 2021a).
+Screening guidelines will be updated as new reference values become available, with changes described in each SLRA report.

 Any parameters with measured concentrations exceeding screening values are retained as COPCs for quantitative risk characterization.
-This approach is consistent with the recent ecological risk assessments for the Whale Tail site (Golder, 2016 & 2019a,b).
+This approach is consistent with the recent ecological risk assessments for the Whale Tail Mine (Golder, 2016 & 2019a,b).